RubyLearning/blog/content/post/2007/04/07/interview-peat-bakke.md

 ---
-title: "Interview: Peat Bakke"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-04-07"
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-04-07
+layout: post
+title: 'Interview: Peat Bakke'
 ---

 (This interview appeared before on 17th Aug.
 2006 on the PuneRuby blog).

 There is a lot to learn from experienced **Ruby** developers and in our